 Not far from Moab, Utah and Arches National Park in Southeast Utah is Canyonlands National Park.
 It is the meeting place of the Colorado River and Green River.
-It has a very beautiful and unique landscape and is broken into 3 sections: Island In The Sky, The Needles and The Maze.
+It has a very beautiful and unique landscape.
+There are 4 districts of Canyonlands National Park: Island In The Sky, The Needles, The Maze, and the combined rivers (the Green and Colorado).

 In our post we will share the best hikes in Canyonlands National Park, so that you have an unforgettable trip!
+We really don’t have a favorite hike here since we loved them all.
+So we recommend doing multiple hikes when you visit.
 Enjoy!

 Table of Contents